netimur/kaliyev_timur_tinkoff_fintech_2023/README.md

 Application code is written using clean code and SOLID principles

-Application gets list of popular films from Kinopoisk unofficial API and represents it in UI User can check film details (Select interestring film -> Tap it card) User can add film from the top films list to favourites list by long click film card User sees a list of favourites films in appropriate section in main page Favourite films' cards are stored in local database, so user can see them without internet connection
+Application gets list of popular films from Kinopoisk unofficial API and represents it in UI User can check film details (Select interesting film -> Tap it card) User can add film from the top films list to favourites list by long click film card User sees a list of favourites films in appropriate section in main page Favourite films' cards are stored in local database, so user can see them without internet connection